-These grants are for conducting original research projects.
+Research grants are for conducting original research projects.
 Awards range from small grants (R03) to large RO1 projects with budgets up to $500,000 per year or more (with permission from NIH).
 Below are common R award mechanisms.
-See the comprehensive R Series list on the NIH website.

 Program Project/Center Grants (P Series)

 Program project/center grants are large, multi-project efforts that generally include a diverse array of research activities.
-NIH Institutes and Centers issue funding opportunity announcements to indicate their interest in funding this type of program.
+NIH institutes and centers issue funding opportunity announcements to indicate their interest in funding this type of program.
 Below are common P award mechanisms.
-See the comprehensive P Series list on the NIH website.

 NIH Loan Repayment Programs